How to make a mind-game film?

 Come back and watch it again?

 The filmmaker, like the magician, shows us something ordinary then he or she does something amazing like making an object disappear (plot twist) and finally to complete the trick has to bring back said object (climax) and the viewer is left entertained by the trick (film).

-The “mind-games” that Nolanverse prompts in the viewer comes from utilising the techniques of filmmaking and undermine assumptions of truthiness, reliability and history.
+The “mind-games” that Nolanverse prompts in the viewer comes from utilizing the techniques of filmmaking and undermine assumptions of truthiness, reliability, and history.
 But while some locate the “games” at merely the narrative level, I have tried to shift attention to a more fundamental level in the use and construction of moving visuals and sound design.